-The fine structural details of individual particles can be difficult to discern from raw images taken on an electron microscope.
-This is due to the low signal-to-noise ratio typical for imaging of radiation-sensitive biological samples.
+Structural details of individual particles can be difficult to discern from raw images taken on an electron microscope.
+This is due to the low signal-to-noise ratio typical for images of radiation-sensitive biological samples.
 It becomes even more challenging when the particles are conformationally or compositionally heterogeneous.